10.3 Support to youth work

 - Conducting a complementary policy in respect to the local authorities

-The parliament act will enter in force in different stages.
-For the subsidy channel ‘supra local youth work with children and young people with a disability’, transitional measures has been foreseen in 2018 and 2019 and the funding on the basis of this parliament act will start at 1 January 2020.
-For the subsidy channel about inter-municipal cooperation, transitional measures will be foreseen and the funding on the basis this parliament act will start at 1 January 2021.
+The parliament act has entered into force in different stages.
+For the subsidy channel ‘supra local youth work with children and young people with a disability’, transitional measures were foreseen in 2018 and 2019 and the funding on the basis of this parliament act has started 1 January 2020.
+For the subsidy channel about inter-municipal cooperation, transitional measures are foreseen and the funding on the basis this parliament act has started 1 January 2021.

 Youth organisations play an important role in the implementation of Flanders’ youth policy.
 Youth organisations or youth associations usually receive funding based on specific funding regulations or grant schemes.
 The criteria for types of organisations funded is described in the Flemish Parliament Act of 20 January 2012: